ccheneyMajestic/mjl-drivers/readme.md

     * Add `mjl_drivers` to `Additional libraries`
         * NOTE: do _not_ include `'lib'` or `'.a'`
     * Add the library location to `Additional Library Directories`
+        * It is not required to include `.` if the library is in the source directory

 ## Hardware Abstraction Layer (HAL)